 Rioters filled up the steps and the area surrounding the East Rotunda Door and began chants including: "1776," "Stop the Steal," "Our House," and shouted obscenities at officers.
 Id. at 33:00-38:00.
-Some rioters assaulted officers who guarded the doors as tear gas was dispersed in front of the door and rioters.
+Some rioters are observed to assault officers who are guarding the doors as tear gas is dispersed in front of the door and rioters.
 Id. at 37:00-38:00.
 It is not known what the defendants saw during this time period.

 Eventually, the East Rotunda Door was breached by rioters and rounds of U.S. Capitol incursions began.
-Id. at 38:00 - 59:00; See also United States v.
-Michael Rusyn, 1:21-cr-00303-ABJ, ECF 49 pp. 3-4 (describing the earliest breach of the East Rotunda Doors).
-Although Pettit and Burress were among the first to pass the barriers set up around the exterior plaza and U.S. Capitol building, they were not early entrants through the East Rotunda Doors.
+Id. at 38:00-59:00; See also United States v.
+Michael Rusyn, 1:21-cr-00303-ABJ, ECF 49 pp. 3-4 (describing the earliest breach of the East Rotund Doors).
+Although Pettit and Burress were among the first to pass the barriers around the U.S. Capitol and exterior plaza, they were not early entrants through the East Rotunda Doors.
 Indeed, the doors had been breached more than 30 minutes earlier.
 Id.
 A video, that has been compared to U.S. Capitol security video, captured Pettit and Buress at the time they entered the East Rotunda Door to the United States Capitol building just after 3:02 pm:

-See "US Capitol Under Siege to #STOPTHESTEAL," YouTube, uploaded by FNTV - FreedomNewsTV, January 7, 2021, https://youtu.be/WmV\7W4em5A?t=111 at 1:50 - 2:02.
+See "US Capitol Under Siege to #STOPTHESTEAL," YouTube, uploaded by FNTV - FreedomNewsTV, January 7, 2021, https://youtu.be/WmV_7W4em5A?t=111 at 1:50 - 2:02.
 The video shows that Burress and Pettit walked past broken door windows and sounding alarms.
 Id.
-Security camera footage also captured Burress' and Pettit's entry into the U.S. Capitol building and they have been tracked through the Capitol:
+Security camera footage also captured Burress' and Pettit's entry into the U.S. Capitol building and they have been traced through the Capitol: